jonwangio/Programming-Basics/README.md

  <p align="center"><img src="/fig/4.png" width="800" heigth="450"></p>

- As been said, feel free to modify, delete, and add the programs to get the most out of your hands-on experience.
+ Follow the instructions in the notebook and play with the sample codes.
+As been said, please DO feel free to modify, delete, and add the programs to get the most out of your hands-on experience.
 Enjoy programming!